PPPDUD/homemade_yes/README.md

 # homemade_yes
-High-performance reimplementation of GNU yes, but made at home in Rust.
+High-performance reimplementation of GNU/uutils yes, but made at home in Rust.

 I accidentally leaked personal info in the previous `homemade_yes` repository, so this one is a recreated version with the latest updates.